WKYT-TV: Subchannels

-The station's digital signal is multiplexed:
+WKYT-TV's transmitter is co-sited with its studios on Winchester Road (US 60), near I-75, on the east side of Lexington.
+The station's signal is multiplexed:

 Analog-to-digital conversion

 WKYT-TV shut down its analog signal, over UHF channel 27, on April 16, 2009.
 The station's digital signal initially remained on its pre-transition VHF channel 13.
-However, on August 22, 2009, WKYT-DT filed a petition of rulemaking with the FCC to move to digital UHF channel 36, vacated by WTVQ's analog signal; due to reception issues. the FCC approved the petition on October 22.
+However, on August 22, 2009, WKYT-DT filed a petition of rulemaking with the FCC to move to digital UHF channel 36, vacated by WTVQ's analog signal, due to reception issues. the FCC approved the petition on October 22.
 The switchover to the UHF signal took place on September 1, 2010.

-In 2019, WKYT-TV was repacked from channel 36 to channel 23.
+In 2019, WKYT-TV was repacked from channel 36 to channel 21.